ElishaGG/weather_bash/README.md

 # Weather Script

 A simple bash script to check the weather by IP address.
-Uses `ipinfo.io` for location data and `openweathermap.org` for weather data.
+Uses `ip-api.com` for location data and `openweathermap.org` for weather data.

 ## Usage
 1. Make sure you have `jq` installed on your system for JSON parsing.
-2. Fill in the API keys:
+2. Fill in the API key:
-   - `TOKEN` for ipinfo.io (optional)
    - `APPID` for openweathermap.org (required)
 3. Run the script to see current weather with an emoji representation.